 All ladies of the parish are members of the Altar Society.
 Members support the parish through activities such as serving at and donating food for funeral dinners at the parish; cleaning the prayer candles in the church; and supporting seminarians and priests.
-Altar Society meets the second Tuesday of each month at 5:30 p.m. in the church basement or rectory.
+Altar Society meets the second Tuesday of each month at 5:30 p.m. at Gorak Hall (St. Mary's Gym).

 The Endowment Board is a governing board to monitor the investments of the church obtained through bequests (or memorials) to the school.
 Meetings are held as needed.

 The Knights of Columbus, an international, Catholic, and service-based organization, sponsors various projects in the parish, including fish fries, an annual Tootsie Roll drive, senior scholarships, and the annual pro-life activities.
 They meet the second Wednesday of every month.
 Male members of the parish, 18 years and older, are eligible to be members.